WEBBIE1975/vivinotest_final/Vivino_start/readme.txt

                         the env.rb file.

 env                 -   Load the AccountInfo.yml file that is used later in the tests.
-                        The right configuration file is then loaded based on the cucumber information
+                        The right configuration file is then loaded based on the cucumber information ( it will load the correct appium.txt file )

 hooks               -   Start and quit driver used for the automation.